Where are the most beautiful places in Ireland? There are so many!

 And our horseback ride along the Dingle beach was thrilling, being somewhat in the water, on the pristine empty beach.

 Dingle also offers many water activities like sailing, surfing, and swimming that would be wonderful on warm summer days.
-There’s so much to do, I’d stay there for at least several days.

 You can also see Dingle on a two day guided tour of the Wild Atlantic Way.
 Check prices here.